chrisweb/web-audio-api-player/README.md

 You might have read (like I did) a lot of outdated web audio articles which stated the web audio element lacks a lot of features the web audio API has and that hence it is not suited to create complex audio software or for example be used in games where you might want to add effects and filters to sounds.

 TLDR; This is not true anymore and especially not true for this library.
-Yes the audio element if used as standalone lacks a lot of features.
+Yes the audio element if used as a standalone lacks a lot of features.
 But this library does combine the web audio element with the web audio API.

 If you use this library, the difference is only how the sound (song) gets loaded (see list of differences above).
-If using fetch the source is a Buffer and if using the audio element well the source is an media element.
+If using fetch the source is a Buffer and if using the "HTML audio element" well the source is a media element.
 Everything that happens after is the same.
 This is why you can change in the player options the SOUND_MODE, to either load the sound using [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or load / stream it using the [audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
 But this influences only how the sound get loaded (fetched), if loaded via audio element, we use the web audio API [createMediaElementSource method](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createMediaElementSource) of the audiocontext to pass it to the audiocontext of the web audio API.
 After feeding the web audio API with the input from the web audio element, the playback and what you do with it is being handled by the web audio API.

 ### so which SOUND_MODE should I use

 It depends on what you intend to build.

-If build a game where you have a lot (of small sounds) that get (pre-)loaded and maybe cached but played later at some time after they finished loading, use SOUND_MODE_FETCH.
+If you build a game where you have a lot (of small sounds) that get (pre-)loaded and maybe cached but played later at some time after they finished loading, use SOUND_MODE_FETCH.
 It's progress is easier to understand, because when the loading progress of the sound has reached 100% you know it can be played.
 To display the loading progress a simple [HTML progress element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) is enough.

 If you build a music player, use the SOUND_MODE_AUDIO as you might to want to start playing the sound (song) as quickly as possible and don't care if it has fully loaded yet as long as the part that has been loaded is enough to play the song until the end (while the rest of it is being streamed from the server in the background).
-To display the time range(s) that have been loaded you could for example uses a [2D canvas element](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
+To display the time range(s) that have been loaded you could for example use a [2D canvas element](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 ### advanced usage

 #### You can create and then inject your own AudioContext

-You can inject your own, if you want to resuse an existing one your app already created:
+You can inject your own, if you want to reuse an existing one your app already created:
 ...

 You can also take the one created by the library and alter it the way you want: